OWRC/sHydrograph/md/extreme.md

 Assumptions include:

-- Stationarity: no significant background signal has been changing over the long-term. *This will be violated under a changing climate, a changing pumping regime, etc.*
+- Stationarity: no significant background signal/trend has been changing over the long-term. *This will be violated under a changing climate, a changing pumping regime, etc.*
 - Independence: originally, this analysis is to be applied to event-based phenomenon (i.e., rainfall) where it is assumed that all events are independent of each other. *Groundwater monitoring is continuous and thus violates this assumption.*
 - the statistical characteristics of the sample represent those of the population.